How to Get Anne Frank House Tickets

 If you’ve read the Diary of Anne Frank, you are already familiar with the story.
 But I think the museum did an excellent job at curating the exhibit to tell the story.
 Other than the Secret Annex, expect to see interview clips with Otto Frank, Anne Frank’s original diary, a collection of photos and letters, as well as historical films about the Jews and concentration camp.

 Anne Frank House Hours: 9 am – 10 pm (Closed 7 pm on Saturdays.)
+Closed on Sept.
+28 for Yom Kippur.

 Open Google Map for Anne Frank House Location.